feast-dev/feast/docs/reference/online-stores/ikv.md

 [IKV](https://github.com/inlinedio/ikv-store) is a fully-managed embedded key-value store, primarily designed for storing ML features.
 Most key-value stores (think Redis or Cassandra) need a remote database cluster, whereas IKV allows you to utilize your existing application infrastructure to store data (cost efficient) and access it without any network calls (better performance).

-For provisioning API keys for using it as an online-store in Feast, go to [https://inlined.io](https://inlined.io)
+For provisioning API keys for using it as an online-store in Feast, go to [https://inlined.io](https://inlined.io) or email onboarding[at]inlined.io

 ## Getting started
 Make sure you have Python and `pip` installed.

-Install the Feast SDK and CLI

-`pip install feast`
+Install the Feast SDK and CLI: `pip install feast`

-In order to use IKV as the online store, you'll need to install the extra:
+In order to use this online store, you'll need to install the IKV extra (along with the dependency needed for the offline store of choice).
+E.g.
+-  `pip install 'feast[gcp, ikv]'`
+-  `pip install 'feast[snowflake, ikv]'`
+-  `pip install 'feast[aws, ikv]'`

-`pip install 'feast[ikv]'`
+-  `pip install 'feast[azure, ikv]'`

+You can get started by using any of the other templates (e.g. `feast init -t gcp` or `feast init -t snowflake` or `feast init -t aws`), and then swapping in IKV as the online store as seen below in the examples.

 ### 1. Provision an IKV store
 Go to [https://inlined.io](https://inlined.io) or email onboarding[at]inlined.io
-IKV does not support docker deployment for local testing at the moment.

 ### 2. Create a feature repository